List of The Ultraman characters

 This is a character list for the 1979 anime The Ultraman, a joint collaboration of Tsuburaya Production's Ultra Series with the anime studio Sunrise.
-In contrast to the Showa Era Ultra Series (from Ultra Q to Ultraman Leo), The Ultraman took place in an alternate universe wherein the main Ultraman Jonias was the first to arrive on Earth, as well as his point of origin not being Land of Light in M78, but rather the planet Ultra U-40.
+In contrast to the Showa Era Ultra Series (from Ultra Q to Ultraman Leo), The Ultraman took place in an alternate universe wherein the main Ultraman Joneus was the first to arrive on Earth, as well as his point of origin not being Land of Light in M78, but rather the planet Ultra U-40.

 Earth Defense Army

 The Earth Defense Army (地球防衛軍, Chikyū Bōei-gun) is a United Nations organization established for the purpose of Earth's defense, space development and observations around the world.
 There are bases located in the United States, Europe, Africa, and the Far East.
 Each branch had its own group of Science Defense Squad (科学警備隊, Kagaku Keibitai), abbreviated as SDS, an elite squad of soldiers and scientists formed in the wake of mysterious phenomenon across the globe.